IdentityPython/pyFF/docs/install.rst

   # pip install pyFF

-This will install a bunch of dependencies and compile bindings for both lxml, pyyaml aswell as xmlsec.
+This will install a bunch of dependencies and compile bindings for both lxml, pyyaml aswell as pyXMLSecurity.
 This may take some time to complete.
-If there are no errors and if you have the *pyff* binary in your path you should be done.
+If there are no errors and if you have the *pyff* binary in your **$PATH** you should be done.